Beyond CSI: 10 Fascinating Forensic Careers

 10. FORENSIC NURSE

-Nurses are the first point of contact for many a crime victim, so it only makes sense that they can play an important role in the legal system.
+Nurses are the first point of contact for many a crime victim, so it only makes sense that they would play an important role in the legal system.
 From collecting blood and DNA samples to counseling crime victims, the specializations of a forensic nurse can vary, as can their training.
 Writer-producer Serita Stevens—a forensic nurse herself—explores the field in depth in her book Forensic Nurse: The New Role of the Nurse in Law Enforcement, which notes of the job that “When the human body itself is a crime scene, [the forensic nurse] is the most critical investigator of all.”